CommonAnvil/ligaro/src/pages/bio.md

 # Timothy

-For people and planet over profit 🌱✊🍉
+✊ For liberation, not domination 🌱 for people and planet 🍉🇵🇸

 ## Links